nasa/cumulus/docs/features/backup_and_restore.md

 terraform apply
 ```

-6. Redeploy Cumulus - you shouldn't need to reconfigure Core,
-   as the secret ARN and the security group should not change, however
-   double-check the configured values are as expected.
+#### 6. Redeploy Cumulus - you shouldn't need to reconfigure Core, as the secret ARN and the security group should not change, however double-check the configured values are as expected.

+&nbsp;\
 ***Snapshot Recovery***

 A RDS cluster can be recreated from a manually created snapshot